-As a final remark, we note that our bottleneck argumentation contains the conventional one as a special case.
-To see this, it is enough to restrict each user to use one single path and observe that bottleneck separating edge sets degrade to the conventional bottleneck edges in this case.
+As a final remark, we note that the above bottleneck argumentation is valid for any arbitrary regular network, not just the simple and, coincidentally, acyclic ones we cited as examples.
+Additionally, it is noteworthy to mention that our bottleneck argumentation contains the conventional one as a special case.
+To see this, it is enough to restrict each user to one single path and observe that bottleneck separating edge sets degrade to the conventional bottleneck edges in this case.